 Marvell's SMILE Plug

-The SMILE Plug is a Marvell ARM-based CPU with 1 GHz of Flash and DDR3 memory as well as Stanford’s Mobile Inquiry Based Learning Environment (SMILE).
-Not only does it provide plenty of processing power and resources to run any embedded computing application, it has the ability to create a local Wi-Fi network for up to 60 students in one classroom with network connectivity via Gigabit Ethernet.
+Offering unprecedented access to secure digital content, a seamless delivery mechanism, and a simple teacher interface to fully control the classroom, the SMILE Plug is a Marvell ARM-based CPU with 1 GHz of Flash and DDR3 memory as well as Stanford’s Mobile Inquiry Based Learning Environment (SMILE).
+It provides plenty of processing power and resources to run any embedded computing application and has the ability to create a local Wi-Fi network for up to 60 students in one classroom with network connectivity via Gigabit Ethernet.
 Peripheral devices can be connected using USB 2.0 and Wi-Fi.
 A plug administration API and UI called Plugmin is also included for simple deployment and system management.

 - Easy Deployment and management means simple plug and device pairing for teachers